ELC/Comparisons/README.md

 - Description
 - Index with hyperlinks
-- Scenario chosen for the analisis
+- Scenario chosen for the analysis
-- Set of features to be considered
+- Features to be considered
-- Any prior requirement to be evalutated*
-- List of candidates
+- Disqualified candidates (Optional) (*)
 - Evaluation
-- Summary by feature
 - Summary Table
+- Conclusion

 \* For example in a freeware only comparison, paid software will be list but not evaluated.
 This is so because the user should know all the options avaiable even if some are not evaluated.